-Universal joints are used on rear wheel drive vehicles.
-They allow the driveshaft to transfer torque at different angles as the vehicle travels over bumps in the road.
-If worn, universal joints will cause a clunk when the transmission is place into gear.
+On rear-wheel-drive vehicles, universal joints allow the driveshaft to transfer torque at different angles as the vehicle travels over bumps in the road.
+If worn, they cause a clunk when the transmission is placed into drive or reverse.
 They also cause driveline vibrations that increase with vehicle speed.

 A U-joint consists of the spider joint, four caps, and their retaining clips.
 Each cap contains needle bearings that allow for high-speed operation, held on place with thick grease.
 As the joint wears, it can become loose and lose vital lubrication.